Mehvix/notes/hugo/content/docs/anthro-c12ac/core.md

     - When there were flames, it was fight or flight
 - Many fire ideas spread from CA
     - Often transformed and simplified

+---

+- Fires are especially susceptible due to **Scioecological Systems (*SES*)**
+    1. History of fires suppression
+    2. Climate change
+    3. More extreme fire weather
+    4. Expanding development
+    5. Droughts
+- Difficult to predict future fire regimes well
+- Changes in human behavior can amplify, but tend to _cancel out climatic effects_ on fire regimes
+    - For example, humans alter through changing land use, ignitions, fuel conditions, or fire suppression
+    - Fire **activity** is influenced by climate variability
+        - More (less) fire occurred in dry (wet) and warm (cool) years, and high-fire years were preceded by moist and sometimes cool conditions 1–4 y earlier.
+    - (Sierra Nevada) **fire-regime shifts** correlate to **SES changes**, _not shifts in climate_.
+- Are best bet is to look at history and see how fire regimes changed from past changes in socioeconomic variables
+    - Climate increased fire activity on a large-scale **after Native American depopulation** reduced the buffering effect of due to their burnings
+        - Sierra Nevada tribes were hunter-gatherers who used sophisticated burning practices to manage resources
+        - The fire index nearly doubled after depopulation
+    - Later Euro-American settlement and fire suppression buffered fire activity from temperature increases
+        - Logging, fire suppression, livestock increase (grazing effects)
+- The overall sensitivity of fire regimes to low-frequency temperature variation is related to temperature-driven vegetation changes that alter fuel structure and fuel type
+    -

 # Peopling of North America